AdaCore/gnatstudio/docs/users_guide/extending.rst

 the project (e.g., the executable for :file:`gps.adb` is :file:`gps.exe`
 and the one for :file:`main.c` is :file:`myapp.exe`).

-Such attributes can also be declared through XML files.
+You can also declare such attributes in XML files.
 In such cases, the :file:`<project_attribute>` tag should have one :file:`<index>` child, and zero or more :file:`<specialized_index>` children.
 Each of these two tags in turn accepts one of the already mentioned :file:`<string>`,